johnivanpuayap/johnivanpuayap/README.md

 # Currently
 <br>
-I'm working on finishing my degree on computer science.
-I'm alsoo working towards completing some of my personal projects, certifications, The Odin Project in order to prepare for my internship in 2024.
-I'm also currently doing and documenting my #100DaysofCode Challenge mainly focusing on improving my knowledge on back-end technologies.
+<p align="justify"> I'm currently pursuing my degree in computer science while also working on various personal projects and certifications.
+In addition, I'm actively participating in The Odin Project and undertaking the #100DaysofCode Challenge to expand my knowledge of back-end technologies.
+All of these efforts are geared towards preparing myself for my upcoming internship in 2024. </p>
 <br>
 <br>
 <h3>Genshin Artifact Adder</h3>